 Joinder of counts against one accused within a single indictment

-An indictment may contain charges for related offences against the same accused: Criminal Procedure Act Schedule 1 Rule 5.
-Related offences means offences that are founded on the same facts or form, or are part of, a series of offences of the same or a similar character: Criminal Procedure Act s.3.
-Sameness or similarity includes a feature which in all the circumstances of the case enables the offences to be described as a series; the policy is to enable the joinder of charges which may be "properly and conveniently" dealt with together: R v Spina VSCA 319; R v McLean VSCA 217, (2000) 2 VR 118.
+An indictment may contain charges for related crimes against the same accused: Criminal Procedure Act Schedule 1 Rule 5.
+Related crimes means crimes that are founded on the same facts or form, or are part of, a series of crimes of the same or a similar character: Criminal Procedure Act s.3.
+Sameness or similarity includes a feature which in all the circumstances of the case enables the crimes to be described as a series; the policy is to enable the joinder of charges which may be "properly and conveniently" dealt with together: R v Spina VSCA 319; R v McLean VSCA 217, (2000) 2 VR 118.
 The charges will be founded on the same facts if for instance the subsidiary charge could not have been alleged but for the facts that gave rise for the primary charge.
-Whether a series of offences is of same or similar character depends upon regard to law and the facts.
+Whether a series of crimes is of same or similar character depends upon regard to law and the facts.
 It is not necessary that the evidence relating to one charge be admissible upon another charge: R v Papamitrou VSCA 12, (2004) 7 VR 375; R v Cogley VSCA 123, 3 VR 366.
 It is enough if they have, for example, a common genesis or, on some other basis, may fairly be treated for the purposes of the trial as linked or associated, rather than separate or discrete: R v McLean.
 There is not to be overly narrow approach: R v Renzella VICSC 37.

 Complaint that counts have been included to impermissible extent are uncommon.
 Successful complaint would ordinarily result in prosecution filing over separate indictments, but in face of prosecution intransigence, remedy would be judicial quashing of the indictment.